Kline's Dairy Bar

-Kline's Dairy Bar is a small ice cream shop with four locations in Virginia, United States.
+Kline's Dairy Bar is a small ice cream shop with six locations in Virginia, United States.
 It was established in 1943 in downtown Harrisonburg in the Klines' family home.
-After the death of owner John Kline, it was bought out and expanded to three other locations.
+After the death of owner John Kline, it was bought out and expanded to five other locations.
 It uses an old fashioned way of production called continuous freeze instead of the newer and more popular soft serve method.
 This means that there is less air added into the ice cream as it freezes, making for a denser product more like old-fashioned frozen custard.
 Since this means of production takes more time, the shops only make three flavors a week.
 They update their customers on the flavors using their website and their Twitter account.

 History

 John Kline asked for help from his father, Grover Kline, in 1943 to help him start Kline's Frozen Custard.
 They first started selling their product in their home, having customers come up to a window in their house.
 John then married Bess, who worked across the street at the dry cleaners.
 She worked the window for years, getting to know the customers and becoming the face of the shop.

 When John Kline died in 1974, Bess sold the business to Sam Fletcher.
 Bess continued to work under Fletcher until he sold the business to Mike Arehart in 1979, who purchased it with significant financial backing from his father, Dick Arehart.
 Bess stayed a part of the team to teach Arehart the ropes.
 Arehart owns the two locations in Harrisonburg and has remained loyal to the beliefs of the business throughout the years.
 “Arehart carries on a tradition of premium ice cream that began in 1943 when Bess and John Kline first opened their ice cream shop”.

 Mike Arehart's sister Kim Arehart returned from college in 1979, wanting to work in the business.
 She brought Kline's to a new location, Staunton, Virginia, in 1997.
 In 2008 she expanded to add a new store in Waynesboro, Virginia.
-Mike Arehart still owns the two locations in Harrisonburg, while Kim owns the two other locations in Virginia.
+In 2022, Kim Arehart and Kathleen Peterson opened a location in Lynchburg, Virginia; two years later, they established a Kline's in Chesterfield, Virginia.
+Mike Arehart still owns the two locations in Harrisonburg, while Kim owns the Waynesboro location and co-owns the two newest stores.
+Peterson purchased the Staunton location in Staunton and co-owns the Lynchburg and Chesterfield.

 Both have stayed with the original style of production.
-Kim explains that this old-fashioned production is what sets them apart: "I couldn't turn my back on the Kline's tradition...
+Kim explains that this old-fashioned production is what sets them apart: "I couldn't turn my back on the Kline's tradition ...
 This is our niche, we understand it, and we've gotten very good at it."